Videotape: Future of tape

 With advances in technology, videotape has moved past its original uses (original recording, editing, and broadcast playback) and is now primarily an archival medium.
-The death of tape for video recording was predicted as early as 1995 when the Avid nonlinear editing system was demonstrated storing video clips on hard disks.
+The death of tape for video recording was predicted as early as 1995 when the Avid nonlinear editing system was demonstrated, storing video clips on hard disks.
 Yet videotape was still used extensively, especially by consumers, up until about 2004, when DVD-based camcorders became affordable and domestic computers had large enough hard drives to store an acceptable amount of video.

 Consumer camcorders have switched from being tape-based to tapeless machines that record video as computer files.
 Small hard disks and writable optical discs have been used, with solid-state memory such as SD cards being the current market leader.
-There are two primary advantages: First, copying a tape recording onto a computer or other video machine occurs in real time (e.g. a ten-minute video would take ten minutes to copy); since tapeless camcorders record video as computer-ready data files, the files can be copied onto a computer significantly faster than real time.
+There are two primary advantages: First, copying a tape recording onto a computer or other video machine occurs in real time (e.g., a ten-minute video would take ten minutes to copy); since tapeless camcorders record video as computer-ready data files, the files can be copied onto a computer significantly faster than real time.
 Second, tapeless camcorders, and those using solid-state memory in particular, are far simpler mechanically and so are more reliable.

-Despite these conveniences, tape is still used extensively with filmmakers and television networks because of its longevity, low cost, and reliability.
+Despite these conveniences, tape is still used extensively by filmmakers and television networks because of its longevity, low cost, and reliability.
 Master copies of visual content are often stored on tape for these reasons, particularly by users who cannot afford to move to tapeless machines.
-During the mid- to late 2000s, professional users such as broadcast television were still using tape heavily but tapeless formats like P2, XDCAM and AVCHD were gaining broader acceptance.
+During the mid- to late 2000s, professional users such as broadcast television were still using tape heavily, but tapeless formats like P2, XDCAM and AVCHD were gaining broader acceptance.

-While live recording has migrated to solid state, optical disc (Sony's XDCAM) and hard disks, the high cost of solid state and the limited shelf life of hard-disk drives make them less desirable for archival use, for which tape is still used.
+While live recording has migrated to solid-state and hard disks, the high cost of solid-state drives and the limited shelf life of hard-disk drives make them less desirable for archival use, for which tape is still used.